 ● ● ●

 Ownership is only one side of the coin when it comes to housing.
-To learn more about programs that can help seniors afford rental properties, stay tuned for the second part of our interview with Duane Drozdowski on subsidized rental programs.
+To learn more about programs that can help seniors afford rental properties, check out the second part of our interview with Duane Drozdowski on subsidized rental programs.